karlkfi/kpt-config-sync/private_repo/gke-internal.googlesource.com/README.md

-This code is forked from gke-internal.git.corp.google.com/GoogleCloudPlatform/kustomize-metric-wrapper.git.
+This code is forked from kustomize-metric-wrapper.

-The test infrastructure is not configured to support pulling from gke-internal.git.corp.google.com, so we need to fork the code.
+The test infrastructure is not configured to support pulling from the remote, so we need to fork the code.